ibexa/documentation-developer/docs/api/graphql_customization.md

 ### Custom mutations

 Custom mutations are created in the same way as custom query configuration.
-An `config/graphql/Mutation.types.yaml` file will be used as the source for mutation definitions in your schema.
+A `config/graphql/Mutation.types.yaml` file will be used as the source for mutation definitions in your schema.

 ``` yaml
 Mutation: